 6.1.3 The main industrial area of Shire Hill is just one mile from the town centre and therefore within walking distance of all of the housing areas.
 Other smaller industrial areas are also within walking distance of the housing.
 On the east side of the town is Ridgeon's, a builders' merchant, and the south of the town has a new development which will host several big-box retailers.
-Regarding industrial space, the eLP notes in Paragraph 5.25 "There is a current surplus of industrial and particularly warehouse units in Saffron Walden, partly as a result of the recession and partly because of the difficulty of access to the M11."
+Regarding industrial space, the previous draft of the Local Plan notes in Paragraph 5.25 "There is a current surplus of industrial and particularly warehouse units in Saffron Walden, partly as a result of the recession and partly because of the difficulty of access to the M11."
+The research behind this statement, and this comment remains true despite the withdrawal of that draft.